 Sometimes it’s all about the journey, which makes your car choice important.
 If you’re about to embark on an epic road trip around Magaliesberg, a robust and stylish SUV could be the perfect solution.
 If you want the best possible deal and plan on doing a lot of city driving, a budget compact is a clever pick.
 All you have to do is decide what’ll suit you best, pack up the car, and clock up those miles.

-In Magaliesberg, you’ll need to drive on the left side of the road.
-This means the driver’s seat is on the right side.
-If you’ve chosen a manual transmission rental vehicle, get comfortable with changing gears with your left hand.
+In Magaliesberg, you’ll need to drive on the left-hand side of the road.
+That means the driver’s seat is on the right-hand side.
+If you’ve rented a ride with a manual transmission, get comfortable with changing gears with your left hand.

-If you have Bluetooth or similar functions enabled, you can lawfully use your phone while driving in Magaliesberg.
-But be sure to keep concentrating on the road.
+Provided you have hands-free or Bluetooth functions enabled, you are allowed to use your phone while cruising around Magaliesberg.
+But ensure you keep your eyes on the road.

 The legal BAC (blood alcohol content) limit while driving in Magaliesberg is 0.05%.
 If you’re in the mood for a big night out, leave your wheels behind and organize a different way of getting home instead.

 No. In Magaliesberg, red equals stop, with no exceptions.
 When approaching a set of traffic lights, always maintain a safe speed so you can easily stop if you need to.